Turn on accessibility options in the login window on Mac

 You can turn on certain accessibility options in the login window to make it easier to log in to your Mac.

-Select the accessibility options—such as VoiceOver or Zoom—you want to turn on in the login window.
+Turn on the accessibility options—such as VoiceOver or Zoom—you want to enable in the login window.

-The options you select are enabled in the login window for all users of your Mac.
+The options you turn on are enabled in the login window for all users of your Mac.

-If you select the Accessibility Keyboard or Switch Control option, your current keyboard or switches settings are applied in the login window for all users (until another user turns the options off or on in their Login Options preferences).
+If you select the Accessibility Keyboard or Switch Control option, your current keyboard or switches settings are applied in the login window for all users (until another user turns the options off in their Accessibility Options settings).

 Anyone who logs in to your Mac can temporarily turn the options on or off in the login window by pressing Option-Command-F5 (or if your Mac or Magic Keyboard has Touch ID, by quickly pressing Touch ID three times) to display the Accessibility Shortcuts panel.

-If you use an option in the login window and would like to use it whenever you work on your Mac, you can set the option in Accessibility preferences.
-On your Mac, choose Apple menu > System Preferences, then click Accessibility .
+If you use an option in the login window and would like to use it whenever you work on your Mac, you can turn on the option in Accessibility settings.
+On your Mac, choose Apple menu > System Settings, then click Accessibility in the sidebar.
+(You may need to scroll down.)